-In the United States, it costs over $9,000 for a standard funeral service.
+In the United States, it can cost over $8,000 for a standard funeral service.
 This can be a crippling amount for many who are unprepared.
-Fortunately, the best final expense insurance companies and plans can help ease this financial burden.
+Fortunately, finding the right final expense insurance can help ease this financial burden.

 Seniors with an angina diagnosis can get affordable final expense coverage.
-The insurance companies will look for the timeline of diagnosis and treatment of this heart disease.
+The insurance companies will look into the timeline of diagnosis and treatment of this heart disease.
 However, some providers do not ask about angina at all.

 Final Expense Insurance Explained

-It is a type of whole life insurance designed specifically for seniors to plan for their final expenses affordably.
+Final expense coverage is a type of whole life insurance designed specifically for seniors to affordably plan for their final expenses.
 This allows the insured to not leave a burden behind for their loved ones, so they can grieve and not be financially burdened.
-Final expense coverage is also called funeral insurance or burial insurance.
+It is also called funeral insurance and burial insurance.

 Whole Life Basics

 Since this protection falls under whole life insurance, it has four specific benefits.

 No Expiration: As long as you pay your premiums, whole life insurance never expires.